Patron Ticket Info

 1. Find Patron 33, Darcey Albeck

-2. Click the Orders Tab
+2. Click the Order tab.

-The orders tab is found in the row of tabs along the middle of the patron window.
+The order tab is found in the row of tabs along the middle of the patron window.
 It is directly to the right hand side of the member tab.
 Clicking the orders tab opens the Patron Orders window.

-The patron orders window tells the user the order #, the order date, the last time the order was updated and which employee did the update.
+The patron order window tells the user the order #, the order date, the last time the order was updated and which employee did the update.
 The order window also lets the user see the number of tickets and their total cost, the amount still owed to the venue for the order, and when the payment is due.

 Note: Clicking a column heading will arrange the orders by that column heading.
 An underlined column heading is the column that the information is currently sorted by.